-The government was considering reinstating the 1990s natural gas spot market as from the second half of 2018, later on subject to new postponements, while interim fixing supply quotas are to be allocated to distributors at set prices and dispatch priorities, as in former times.
-This is reminiscent of the overregulated market of segregated gas prices that led to a stall of investments in the 2002 to 2009 period (a description of which can be found in 'Eminent Domain and Regulatory Changes' by Luis Erize, in Property and the Law in Energy and Natural Resources, Oxford University Press), now dampened by the price path for new investments in non-conventional exploitation and for gradual increase of well head prices.
-The transition to open market policies would demand a series of measures to make different priced gas sources (conventional/non-conventional/imported) to coexist, but that can only lead to a single priced market, at the level of net back, import parity price signals, to be passed through to tariffs for customers downstream, and for the market to set price to gas-fired generators.
-But this would require the leading role of a market of standardised term contracts for distributors, large customers, and power generators, requiring as well similar reforms on the power sector, in order to avoid opportunistic behaviours that could jeopardise reliability of supply (which requires power capacity agreements and non-interruptible gas supply contracts to be put in place as well).
-Thus, the spot markets in both natural gas and power should be left to solve the shortfalls of contract suppliers, and not be established as the market through which the bulk of transactions would be effected.
-(Apparently, the government is starting to consider solutions for contract markets that were proposed in the Luis Erize paper 'Electric Power in Argentina: a Diagnosis of Regulatory Distortion, Investment Deficit and a Sustainable Development Proposal', published in RADEHM, Revista Argentina de Derecho de la Energía, Hidrocarburos y Minería, No. 7, Nov-Dec 2015, pp 285-330.)
+The government was considering reinstating the 1990s natural gas spot market from the second half of 2018, later subject to new postponements, while interim fixing supply quotas allocated to distributors at set prices and dispatch priorities.
+This is reminiscent of the overregulated market in segregated gas prices that led to the stalling of investments in the 2002 to 2009 period (a description of which can be found in 'Eminent Domain and Regulatory Changes' by Luis Erize, in Property and the Law in Energy and Natural Resources, Oxford University Press), now dampened by the price path for new investments in non-conventional exploitation.
+The transition to open market policies demands a series of measures to make different priced gas sources (conventional, non-conventional, imported) converge into a single priced market, at the level of net back, import parity price signals, to be passed through to tariffs for customers downstream, and for the market to set price to gas-fired generators (and industrial consumers, the single demand sector not regulated ostensibly at present).
+But this would require the leading role of a market of standardised term contracts for distributors, large customers, and power generators, also requiring similar reforms to the power sector to avoid opportunistic behaviour that could jeopardise the reliability of supply (which also requires power capacity agreements and non-interruptible gas supply contracts to be put in place).
+Thus, spot markets in both natural gas and power should be left to resolve the shortfalls of contract suppliers, and not be established as the market through which the bulk of transactions would be effected.
+(Apparently, the government is starting to consider solutions for contract markets that were proposed in the Luis Erize paper 'Electric Power in Argentina: a Diagnosis of Regulatory Distortion, Investment Deficit and a Sustainable Development Proposal', published in RADEHM, Revista Argentina de Derecho de la Energía, Hidrocarburos y Minería, No. 7, Nov-Dec 2015, pp 285-330).
+The government, through CAMMESA (the power dispatch and broker centre, who was converted into performing as supplier of gas to thermal power generators, monopolising the purchase from producers to such ends) has made for open bidding of summer gas supply to such consumers as per Res ME46/18 (and hoping to make the power generators to make for a joint purchase of gas from LNG sources replacing the government, thus sparing the loss incurred by the latter).
+However, it is not simply by calling for an electronic board serving as exchange market or hub that competition will be obtained: standardised term contracts, fully tradeable and with adequate guaranties of supply or payment of substitute gas at penalised prices, should be set accordingly in an entirely deregulated open market - both for power and natural gas, given their interdependence in Argentina.
+This also requires security of supply to be considered and dispatch orders to be set in both sectors in accordance with objective rules.
+In fact, the Mercado Electrónico del Gas, created by article 6 of Decree 180/04, never materialised owing to the interference by the government on prices, dispatch rules, segmentation of markets, etc. The re-instalment of such exchange by Resolution SE 1146/04, Subsecretary of Fuels 116/04 and Note SSC 987/06, and 260/05, ending with Disposition 156/06, did not serve any practical purpose at a time price and dispatch were the resort of the government.